Luis Robert Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.36 team ERA that ranks 19th across all league pitching staffs.
+- The Tigers have the 20th-ranked team ERA among all MLB pitching staffs (4.52).

-- Wentz makes the start for the Tigers, his 10th of the season.
-He is 1-4 with a 7.45 ERA and 31 strikeouts in 38 2/3 innings pitched.
+- Lorenzen (2-2) gets the starting nod for the Tigers in his eighth start of the season.
+He's put together a 4.08 ERA in 39 2/3 innings pitched, with 31 strikeouts.

-- His most recent appearance was on Sunday against the Washington Nationals, when the left-hander threw two innings, surrendering six earned runs while allowing 10 hits.
+- In his most recent appearance on Monday, the righty threw 5 2/3 innings against the Kansas City Royals, allowing five earned runs while surrendering five hits.

-- The 25-year-old has put up an ERA of 7.45, with 7.2 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .304 against him.
+- In seven games this season, the 31-year-old has a 4.08 ERA and 7 strikeouts per nine innings, while giving up a batting average of .248 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.